Anti-Bullying Policy 5.9 STAFF WITH P-CODE Training

 Anti-Bullying Policy 5.9 PARENT Training

-Meet the parent/guardian requirements of SBBC Anti-Bullying Policy 5.9 by making this training module video available to all parents.
-Some suggested methods of delivery are to post the video on the school's website, play it at parent association meetings, play it during orientations and open houses, etc. If you have trouble downloading it when you click the “Download Video” button, right-click the button and click “Save Link As” instead.
+Meet the parent requirements of SBBC Anti-Bullying Policy 5.9 by making this training module available via multiple methods to all parents with students in grades K-12.
+Some suggested methods of delivery are to post the link on the school's website, play it at a parent association meetings, or send home an email.

 Anti-Bullying Policy 5.9 ID Training

 Assigned by the Principal, each school has an administrator who acts as the Bullying Investigative Designee (ID).
 The ID receives and investigates all bullying complaints.
 Per Policy 5.9, IDs are required to attend an annual face-to-face training.
 Register for his year's training, School Behavior and Discipline, via the District’s Learning Across Broward (LAB).

 If you missed this year's face-to-face training, contact this department for the next training date.
 Until then, complete the ID Canvas course.